Why You Shouldn't Let Your Kids Jump on the Bed|

 It's adorable watching your kids having fun and staying active, but jumping on the mattress can lead to some repercussions.
 It can result in a trip to the ER with broken bones or a damaged mattress that will require an expensive replacement.

 The best way to stop this habit is to explain the reasons why you don’t want them to jump on the bed and to establish a punishment if they do.
+Even if you have a strong and sturdy bed, they can still cause damage.
+If you are interested in how heavy are Tempur pedic beds, you can check out our article.

 At the end of the day, you want to prolong the life of your mattress so that you can sleep heavenly at night.
 With that in mind, it is imperative to do whatever you can to stop your kids from jumping on the bed.